cwansart/deployment-exercise/README.md

 The resulting repository url should look similar to this: http://gitlab/root/deployment-example-project.git

 After saving the settings click on the left panel on _Build now_ and your build should work.

-## Configure Nexus

-To be done...

- * Create public maven repo to push artifacts to
- * Create Docker registry to push images to

 # Reset the containers